lilmond/discord_pulsar/README.md

 # discord_pulsar
-Share your quotes to your friends through Discord status.
+Programmatically help your mental health.
+Share your thoughts and quotes to your friends through Discord status.
 May help with OCD, Autism, ADHD and anxiety.